TERMS AND CONDITIONS FOR THE SUPPLY OF LEADERSHIP, MANAGEMENT AND SALES TRAINING AND RELATED SERVICES 2019

 (c) you shall reimburse us on written demand for any costs or losses sustained or incurred by us arising directly or indirectly from the Customer Default.

 6. CHARGES AND PAYMENT

 6.1.
-The Charges for the Services are either on a per delegate/per day or a trainer day rate basis as agreed and are as advised by us on our website or in writing or in the Specification.
+The Charges for the Services are based on a trainer day rate as stated in Clause 6.3, unless otherwise agreed, and will be confirmed by us in writing or in the Specification.
 An additional flat rate of £25 (twenty-five pounds) per facilitator per day will be added to the Charges where the Services are to be provided in London (within the M25 ring road).
 Outside of London (the M25 ring road) Additional Charges are by agreement.

 6.2.
 The Charges for the Services are due and payable as follows: